Space Race: First interplanetary probes

+Venus

+Venus was of great interest in the field of planetary science due to its thick and opaque atmosphere, the atmospheres of other planets being a novel area of research at the time.

+In 1961 the Venera Programme was initiated by the Soviet Union, with the launch of Venera 1.
+The programme would go on to mark many firsts in the exploration of another planet.
+Despite the later successes however, Venera 1 and Venera 2, intended to flyby Venus, resulted in failure due to losses of contact.

+NASA would then initiate the Mariner program with the launch of Mariner 1 and Mariner 2.
+Mariner 1 failed shortly after launch, however Mariner 2 would become the first man-made object to flyby another planet in December 1962 when the probe passed by Venus.

+Later in 1965/66, Venera 3, marked the first time a man-made object made contact with another planet after it impacted Venus on March 1, 1966, despite operational difficulties resulting in loss of contact with the craft.

+In 1967, Mariner 5 flew by Venus and conducted atmospheric analysis.

+Mars

+In 1964, NASA's Mariner 4 became the first successful Mars flyby, transmitting 21 pictures of the planets surface.
+This was followed by Mariner 6 and 7 in 1969.

 First crewed spacecraft

 Focused by the commitment to a Moon landing, in January 1962 the US announced Project Gemini, a two-person spacecraft that would support the later three-person Apollo by developing the key spaceflight technologies of space rendezvous and docking of two craft, flight durations of sufficient length to go to the Moon and back, and extra-vehicular activity to perform work outside the spacecraft.

 Meanwhile, Korolev had planned further long-term missions for the Vostok spacecraft, and had four Vostoks in various stages of fabrication in late 1963 at his OKB-1 facilities.
 The Americans' announced plans for Gemini represented major advances over the Mercury and Vostok capsules, and Korolev felt the need to try to beat the Americans to many of these innovations.
 He had already begun designing the Vostok's replacement, the next-generation Soyuz, a multi-cosmonaut spacecraft that had at least the same capabilities as the Gemini spacecraft.
 Soyuz would not be available for at least three years, and it could not be called upon to deal with this new American challenge in 1964 or 1965.
 Political pressure in early 1964 – which some sources claim was from Khrushchev while other sources claim was from other Communist Party officials – pushed him to modify his four remaining Vostoks to beat the Americans to new space firsts in the size of flight crews, and the duration of missions.